rene-weiss/SVG-easy-compare/README.md

 # SVG-easy-compare
-A small Python 3 script which compares SVG files contained in two folders.
+A small Python 3 script which batch compares SVG files contained in two folders.

 ## Introduction